-FERN_OPENGL, a C++ program which uses OpenGL to display the Barnsley fractal fern.
+FERN_OPENGL, a C++ code which uses OpenGL to display the Barnsley fractal fern.

 opengl_test, C++ codes which illustrate the use of the OpenGL graphics library;

-SCREENSHOT_OPENGL, a C++ program which shows how a program using the OpenGL graphics library can save a screenshot of the graphics being displayed.
+SCREENSHOT_OPENGL, a C++ code which shows how a program using the OpenGL graphics library can save a screenshot of the graphics being displayed.

 SPHERE_XYZ_DISPLAY, a MATLAB program which reads XYZ information defining points in 3D, and displays a unit sphere and the points in the MATLAB graphics window.